 The most common way to take the user input in Java is by using the Scanner class, which is found in the java.util package.
 The scanner class can read the input value from the console, files, or streams.
 Before Java 5, the BufferedReader class was used

 This class does not require any downloads or installations.
-It is designed to read the primitive data types and strings by using the regular expressions.
+It is designed to read the primitive data types and strings by using regular expressions.
 This means that it can automatically interpret the input text like integers, double values, and strings.
 It works in all environments, including IDEs.

-To read input from the file, we can pass the object of the Scanner class in a file.
+To read input from the file, we can pass the object of the Scanner class to a file.
 The Scanner class reads an entire line and then divides it into tokens.
 Tokens are small elements that have some meaning to the Java compiler.

-For example, suppose there is an input string: “How are you”
+For example, suppose there is an input string: “How are you?”

 The scanner object will read the entire line and will divide the string into tokens, i.e., “How”, “are”, and “you”.
 Then the object goes to each token and reads it using the different methods.
+This is how Java user inputs are read using the Scanner Class.
+Now, let us look at how you can incorporate this code in your Java code, step by step.

-1. Import the Scanner class using import java.util.Scanner;
+1. Import the Scanner class using import java.util.Scanner

 import java.util.Scanner;

-2. Create the Scanner object and connect Scanner with System.in by passing it as an argument, i.e.
+2. Create the Scanner object and connect the Scanner with System.in

 Scanner scn = new Scanner(System.in);